nicolae-stelian/project-auth/README.md

 The end product consists of 3 endpoints: signUp, login and verify email.
 Is based on php7.1, symfony 4.2 and mysql.

+The doc of api can be accesed after start the server in the url "/api/doc".

+##### Check the video how to install and run tests https://youtu.be/WEURMUpda00